wcarmon/docs/golang/interfaces.md

     1. Avoids unnecessary dependencies
     1. Compiler checks for implementation
 1. Only interfaces can be embedded into interfaces (Union)
+1. Interfaces Pass-by-address-value
+    1. All things pass by value
+    1. "feels like" Pass-by-reference
-1. Pass by reference (behaves like a pointer)  <-- TODO: verify & demonstrate
+    1. behaves like passing a pointer

 TODO: embedding
-TODO: implicit implementation
+TODO: implicit interface implementation
 TODO: runtime checks for interfaces like Marshaler